SamTheSoftwareEngineer/Capstone/README.md

 # Funseeker

+This app can be found live on https://funseeker.onrender.com/

-To run this app, please follow these instructions:
+To run this app in development mode, please follow these instructions:
 1. Clone this repository to your local machine
 2. Create the database using 'createdb funseeker' in terminal or command prompt (recommended to use PostgresSQL)
+3. Psql to connect to the database and run the following commands:
+    - \i database_schema.sql
+    - \i seed.py

 2. Run 'python -m venv venv' to create a virtual environment
 3. Run 'source venv/bin/activate' to activate the virtual environment
 4. Run 'pip install -r requirements.txt' to install the required packages and dependencies